fire1/CmdSerial/README.md

 ### Define command

 You can define commands using the show() method.
-For example, to respond to the command "show data", you would write:
+For example, to respond to the command `data show`, you would write:

 ```cpp
 int testInt=42;